volt72/DiscordRaidBots/README.md

 **Discord has an API for creating bots that can moderate Discord servers and Discord users alike, and there are limits to how this API is used called the API Terms of Service.
 This application does abuse the Discord API and should not be used directly.
 This was created for educational purposes only.**

+If your someone I know and I haven't added your name to this list or server list, don't hate me for it :(, I just forgot, just dm me or something about it.

 # Message to Discord Staff

 **Don't terminate me for releasing code, I already have stuff on you for many things.
 If I do get terminated/IP Banned from releasing a bunch of code I will release this information with Vexxed, I'm working with him to expose Discord Inc. atm, If I get terminated I will release all emails between me and you, all it's headers, and what I can expose you for.**

 **_So just be warned_ :stuck_out_tongue:. _I want to get on your good side, not bad side._**

 # Getting Started